-While FCTA members strongly support the Commission's efforts to strengthen Florida's pole infrastructure, FCTA also wants to ensure that in meeting this objective, the plans filed by the Florida IOUs comply with the requirements of Rule 25-6.0342.
+While FCTA members strongly support the Commission's efforts to strengthen Florida's pole infrastructure, FCTA also wants to ensure that in meeting this objective, the storm hardening plans filed by the Florida IOUs comply with the requirements of Rule 25-6.0342.
 Specifically, Rule 25-6.0342 requires each storm hardening plan to describe in detail the IOU's construction standards, policies, practices and procedures ("Construction Standards"), as well as its deployment strategy, for the cost effective strengthening of the IOU's distribution and transmission infrastructure against extreme weather conditions and for reducing restoration costs and outages to end-use customers.
-In addition, the Rule requires each IOU to seek input from and attempt in good faith to address the concerns of third party attachers, and to include in the plan an estimate of the costs and benefits of the utility's plan to third party attachers.3 Further, in meeting the desired objectives of enhancing reliability and reducing storm restoration costs and outage times, the IOU's were charged with employing prudent, practical and cost-effective standards and procedures.4 Finally, the standards, procedures and deployment strategies set forth in the Plans must not conflict with firmly established federal law governing the relationship of third party attachers and utilities.
+In addition, the Rule requires each IOU to seek input from and attempt in good faith to incorporate the concerns of third party attachers, and to include in the plan an estimate of the costs and benefits of the utility's plan to third party attachers.
+Further, in meeting the desired objectives of enhancing reliability and reducing storm restoration costs and outage times, the IOU's were charged with employing prudent, practical and cost-effective standards and procedures.
+Finally, the standards, procedures and deployment strategies set forth in the Plans must not conflict with firmly established federal law governing the relationship of third party attachers and utilities.

-TECO's Plan, while commendable in many respects, does not yet fully comply with the requirements of the Rule.
+Gulf Power's Plan, while commendable in many respects, does not yet fully comply with the requirements of the Rule.

-First, FCTA's members have not yet been provided sufficient detail regarding TECO's Plan in order to provide the level of input contemplated by Rule 25-6.0342.
-Although FCTA appreciates that TECO held a meeting on March 27, 2007 to provide an initial overview of its Plan and sought input pursuant to a draft Plan circulated to FCTA members on April 11, 2007, these efforts lacked the kind of detail necessary for FCTA to provide meaningful input, particularly regarding the requisite cost/benefit analysis.
-FCTA understands that the utilities were under severe time constraints in developing their storm hardening plans and, as a result, may not have included the kind of detail in their drafts or final plans that might have been possible with more time.
-Although it is difficult to assess the full impact of TECO's Plan on third parties at this point, and FCTA believes that attachers, in the long run, will likely benefit from the Plan, it is nevertheless clear that the Plan, in its current form, will also result in significant additional costs and delays for cable attachers and their customers.
+First, FCTA's members have not yet been provided sufficient detail regarding Gulf Power's Plan in order to provide the level of input contemplated by Rule 25-6.0342.
+Although FCTA appreciates that Gulf Power provided 3 separate draft versions of its Plan to FCTA for review and comment, and incorporated a few of FCTA's suggested revisions, the drafts lacked the kind of detail necessary for meaningful input.
+Although it is difficult to assess the Plan's full impact on third parties at this point, and FCTA believes that attachers, in the long run, will likely benefit from the Plan, it is nevertheless clear that the Plan, in its current form, will also result in significant additional costs and delays for cable attachers and their customers.
 These potential costs and delays must be further examined and better developed with input from the cable industry before any Plan is adopted.
 FCTA believes that the appropriate place for receiving this input is in Commission sponsored workshops.

-3 See Rule 25-6.0342(6).
+&lt;sup>3 Rule 25-6.0342(6).

-4 See Rule 25-6.0342(2).
+&lt;sup>4 Rule 25-6.0342(2).

-Second, although TECO's Plan includes many items that can be characterized as prudent, practical or cost effective as required by the Rule, such as TECO's Vegetation Management Program, other aspects of the Plan, including certain construction standards that exceed the National Electrical Safety Code ("NESC"), will add significant cost without any additional storm hardening benefit.
+Second, Gulf Power's Plan contains many construction standards and procedures that can be described as prudent, practical or cost effective as required by the Rule, such as Gulf Power's vegetation management initiative, but other aspects of the Plan, including certain construction standards that exceed the National Electrical Safety Code ("NESC"), will add significant cost without providing any additional storm hardening benefit.
+As FCTA further addresses in Section III, members are also concerned about how Gulf Power intends to allocate the costs associated with its Plan.
 There are many other proven distribution power system initiatives and storm recovery preparations that can produce greatly increased electric service reliability, decreased storm damage, at reduced restoration time and expense.
 These alternative approaches, which FCTA explains in more detail below, should be further explored and developed for inclusion in the plans during Commission sponsored workshops.